United Conservative Party: Economics

 The UCP government indexes Alberta's income tax brackets to keep up with inflation.
 It has pledged to cut Alberta's provincial income tax by adding a new, lower bottom income tax bracket of 8% for the first C$60,000 of income earned (down from 10% on the first C$142,292 in 2023) and it cut Alberta's corporate tax rate from 12% to 8%.
 It also seeks to expand the Taxpayer Protection Act to make the consent of a majority of Albertans via a referendum a prerequisite for raising taxes.
 The UCP is against the former federal carbon tax.

 Education

 The UCP announced plans to raise diploma examinations to 50 per cent of students' final grades in 2019; however, the party cancelled the plans after substantial public backlash.
 Under Jason Kenney's premiership, the UCP provided substantially increased funds to charter schools.

-Under Danielle Smith's premiership, the government has announced it is pursuing educational reforms including (but not limited to) making membership in the Alberta Teachers' Association optional for K-12 teachers, an opt-in system for sexual education, requiring parental consent for pronoun changes for students under 16 years of age and parental notification for students ages 16 and 17, and restrictions on female spaces/categories (sports, awards, bathrooms) to only biologically-born females through the Fairness and Safety in Sport Act.
+Under Danielle Smith's premiership, the government has announced it is pursuing educational reforms including (but not limited to) making membership in the Alberta Teachers' Association optional for K-12 teachers, an opt-in system for sexual education, requiring parental consent for pronoun changes for students under 16 years of age and parental notification for students ages 16 and 17, and restrictions on female spaces/categories (sports, awards, bathrooms) to only female-born girls through the Fairness and Safety in Sport Act.